tzoltak/logdataLimeSurvey/README.md

 -   *mouseovers* and *mouseouts* (you don't need to compute indices summarising hovering times over specific survey page elements) or
 -   *keydowns*, *keyups* and perhaps *keypresses* - if survey contains some text format questions (otherwise it will make a little difference, because respondents are unlikely to use keyboard a lot)

-you may disable collecting them by simply commenting a corresponding row(s) among rows 19-37 of *append-to-custom.js* (to comment add "//" at the beginning of a line).
+you may disable collecting them by simply commenting a corresponding row(s) among rows 21-39 of *append-to-custom.js* (to comment add "//" at the beginning of a line).
 This will reduce the size of collected log and consequently diminish a risk of lags and errors with saving logs to a database.
-While doing so be aware that the changes you apply in *LimeSurvey*'s theme editor affect all the surveys using a given *theme*, so you may need to create a copy of a *theme* to avoid side effects.
+While doing so be aware that **the changes you apply in *LimeSurvey*'s theme editor affect all the surveys using a given *theme***, so you may need to create a copy of a *theme* to avoid side effects.

 # Data collected